thilove98/uit-shoesgan/dataset/readme.md

 # UIT-Zappos70k Dataset

 ## Overview
-UIT-Zappos70k is a dataset contains 72252 high resolution (1920x1440) shoes collected from [zappos](https://www.zappos.com).
-Each shoes have total 7 different views (PAIR, TOP, BOT, BACK, FRONT, LEFT, RIGHT), all of them are saved in **dataset.json**.
+UIT-Zappos70k is a dataset of high resolution (1920x1440) shoes collected from [zappos](https://www.zappos.com).

-Dataset has 647 brands, devided into 12 categories.
+UIT-Zappos70k has 71957 shoes with 28271 kind of shoes (because each of them has various colors).
+Every shoe included total 7 different views (PAIR, TOP, BOT, BACK, FRONT, LEFT, RIGHT), so the number of images is 505080.
+The dataset has 643 different brands, devided into 12 categories.
+All of them are saved in **dataset.json**.

 ![alt text][brands]